-Coming in at just $4.99 per month, ESPN+ is ESPN’s standalone sports streaming service that offers sports you won’t find on ESPN’s regular channels.
+Offering an affordable subscription, ESPN+ is ESPN’s standalone sports streaming service that offers sports you won’t find on ESPN’s regular channels.
 With content from a wide range of sports leagues, including UFC, MLB, MLS, NCAA and more, ESPN+ is a good option for sports fans who want as many options on the table as possible.

 However, ESPN+ does not carry top-level sports from major leagues.
 Instead, you’ll receive a smattering of out-of-marketing games from a few top leagues, as well as events from international sports leagues not commonly broadcast in the US.
 As such, ESPN+ is primarily for sports fans who either love fighting sports or want access to games and other sporting events not shown on other popular TV sports networks.

 Sports fans may or may not find value in ESPN+.
 It all depends on what kind of sports you’re interested in.